World traveler Clown Tom Bolton

 Occasionally, a normal person would approach a westerner just to see if he could get something.
 Otherwise, since there is so much poverty, the rest of the society just doesn’t accept people simply begging unless they have a serious handicap like this woman camped out front of a Hindu temple.

 Beggar in Mosque

-This is a view of the inner sanctuary of a mosque.
+This is a view of the inner sanctuary of a mosque in Delhi.
 There were often handicapped people begging outside of mosques especially after Friday prayers.
 I think due to the Muslim teachings of the importance of charity, it makes it a profitable situation.
 The beggar squatting in this picture was counting his takings, which seemed a bit sacrilegious there.

 Delhi red fort/mosque

-This is the outer wall of the main tourist attraction in Delhi, the red fort, a massive fortress and mosque complex.
+These images show the exterior and outer walls of the main tourist attraction in Delhi, the red fort, a massive fortress and mosque complex.
 There is an older citadel farther south also near the river but I had decided at the time to stick to the main attractions mostly within walking distance or easy rickshaw taxi ride.
 With hindsight I realize that there were a lot of really worthwhile places I missed but everything was so dirty and hectic that I didn’t stick around Delhi long.